Mawantha5336/echo-20engineering1/replit.md

 - TypeScript throughout for type safety
 - TailwindCSS for styling with custom theme
 - Path aliases: `@/*` for client, `@shared/*` for shared code
-- File-based JSON storage for data persistence (no database required)
+- Supabase cloud database for data persistence
 - JSON body limit set to 50mb to handle base64 image uploads

 ## User Preferences